-Summary: It was just a typical, weekly trip into town for the Cartwrights–or was it?
-The events of the day may not be what they seem.
+Summary: It was supposed to be an ordinary trip into town for the Cartwrights, but dying wasn’t on anyone’s list.
 (Part of the Ties That Bind AU series)

 Rating K+ (2090 words)